Skip to Main Content

 Donors

 Thank you to our supporters!
 The ELP has been made possible through the longstanding generous support of the Cummer Family Foundation, Felburn Foundation, and the IERE Community Council.
-Special thank you to JEA for sponsoring the 2024 ELP Spring Symposium.
+Special thank you to JEA for sponsoring a past UNF Environmental Student Symposium.

 Logo of Felburn Foundation.
 A green forestry hat with nature pictured on the rim and preserving nature.
 Felburn Foundation is written on a white ribbon around the top.